aliyun/terraform-provider-alicloud/website/docs/r/direct_mail_mail_address.html.markdown

 ```

 -> **Note:**
-A maximum of 10 mailing addresses can be added.
+A maximum of 10 mailing addresses can be addedintranet.
 Individual users: Up to 10 mailing addresses can be deleted within a month.
 Enterprise users: Up to 10 mailing addresses can be deleted within a month.